 - 1. Any clothing or accessories that distract from the educational process are unacceptable.
-Examples of inappropriate attire include, but are not limited to, the following: - oversized hoodies (no hoodie should be longer than 5 inches below the waist); - head covering of a nonreligious form, hats, caps, and bandanas; - sunglasses; - · trench coats; - clothing with chains, rings, hooks; - pajama tops or bottoms, sleep pants, or clothing designed for night wear; - cut-off/fringed shorts; - house shoes or cleats; - sleeveless shirts worn by males; - shirts on females that fall below the cleavage line; - males may not wear sleeveless shirts; - sagging, overly baggy, or oversized clothes; and - teeth accessories. - 2.
+Examples of inappropriate attire include, but are not limited to, the following: - oversized hoodies (no hoodie should be longer than 5 inches below the waist); - head covering of a nonreligious form, hats, caps, and bandanas; - sunglasses; - · trench coats; - clothing with chains, rings, hooks; - pajama tops or bottoms, sleep pants, or clothing designed for night wear; - cut-off/fringed shorts; - house shoes or cleats; - blankets in place or addition to attire (may not be brought to school); - sleeveless shirts worn by males; - shirts on females that fall below the cleavage line; - males may not wear sleeveless shirts; - sagging, overly baggy, or oversized clothes; and - teeth accessories. - 2.
 Hairstyles should not distract from the educational process.
 Hair must be styled in order for the eyes to be seen by school personnel, and style or color may not cause classroom disruptions. - 3.
 No clothing containing advertisement for alcohol, drugs, or tobacco or that includes obscene/questionable printing or gang/cult symbols should be worn to school. - 4.
 All pants must be worn at the waist (no sagging). - 5.
 No hoods are to be worn in the building. - 6.
 No midriffs, halter tops, tank tops, racerback tops, tube tops, off-the-shoulder tops, or low neck/back clothing will be allowed.
 Dresses or blouses must have a minimum 2" strap with a tight fit around the arms and neck.
-Back and midriffs must remain covered when standing or seated. - 7.
+Back and midriffs must remain covered when standing or seated.
+Shirts may not be tied, knotted, or altered in any way that would not abide by dress code. - 7.
 Students may wear pierced devices such as earrings only in the ear. - 8.
 All fasteners designed for use with an article of clothing must be used appropriately at all times. - 9.
 Shorts and skirts may be no shorter than 3" above the top of the kneecap.
 Appropriate length gym shorts and running shorts are acceptable. - 10.
 No grooming instruments (rollers, picks, brushes, combs) will be allowed in the hair while at school. - 11.
 Clothing (for example blue jeans) must not have holes above the knee that expose skin or any undergarment. - 12.
 Shirts and blouses must be buttoned and zipped. - 13.
 Clothing considered and intended as underclothing (including white t-shirts) must not be worn as outer garments. - 14.
-Leggings, jeggings, tights, and spandex attire will only be allowed for girls wearing them under long shirts, shorts, skirts, or dresses that are mid-thigh length (front and back). - 15.
-No pants should be tied at the bottom by any device, including rubber bands, shoe strings, etc.; pants may not be tucked into socks. - 16.
-Court-ordered ankle bracelets must be covered.
+Leggings, jeggings, tights, and spandex attire will only be allowed for girls wearing them under long shirts, shorts, skirts, or dresses that are mid-thigh length (front and back).

+16. Court-ordered ankle bracelets must be covered.